gatariee/gatariee/README.md

 ## whoami

-I'm a student from Singapore 🇸🇬, programmer and hacker.
+I'm a student, red team wannabe and offensive developer!

 If you ask me to fix your printer, I will steal your ink cartridges, and replace all of your spoons with chopsticks.